What are spinal neurinomas and schwannomas?

 Frequency and distribution of neurinomas

 Neurinomas represent 30% of all primary benign spinal tumors.
-In contrast to meningiomas, neurinomas occur relatively equally in both sexes and at any age: however, they are most common between the 4th and 6th decade of people's life.
-Neurinomas can be found in 45% of cases in the thoracic spine, 30% in the cervical one and 25% in the lumbosacral one.
+In contrast to meningiomas, neurinomas occur with relatively equal frequency in both sexes.
+Thus, males and females are equally affected.
+They can also occur at any age: However, cases are most common between the 4th and 6th decades of life.

 Neurinomas have a very good prognosis

 Most of the patients are cured after the therapy of neurinomas and can go back to their profession.
 The neurinoma does not develop again after complete removal.
 After surgical intervention, rest and sparing are important.
 The patient should not expose himself to unnecessary stress after tumor removal.